mickfuzz/phd4/_posts/thesis_chapters/2025-1-9-Appendices.md

 Table 1.1.
 Learning Dimensions of the 3M Game Making Model

+#### Tensions involving explicit teaching of curricular concepts or not

 There's a tension of not wanting to jump in to teach CT concepts, or to force reflection on progress.
 Understandable not to want to interupt flow.
 It is not needed in terms of testing or curriculum here.
 This is an adaption where I project into the experience of participants and pick up on reluctance to step away from the ongoing coding and creative or playful tasks at hand.
 I adapted to end of session reflection on most sessions.
 I also did not draw attention to extra resources outlining formal frameworks.
 Although step by step instructions which did outline them in situ were available.

 Here I worked to remove barriers to accessing CT as a framework   via resource creation which aligned to experience.
 But their agency is expressed through disinterest and reluctance in participation.
 This transform conceptions of the activity as I give up CT as a framework which guides the objective.
 Instead using GDPS as one more aligned with their interests and need to develop fluency in non-conceptual coding practices.

 Facilitators can use a prepared collection of GDPs to facilitate participants to surface chosen computational, design and systems concepts embedded in games.
 SEE BOOK CHAPTER FOR recommendations FOR TEACHERS - AND INCLUDE HERE.
+DROP?

+While the flexible / non-testing nature of the environment makes claims here difficult, a reflection by a parent interview data on a testing activity in P1 is relevant.
+S parent of J and T on completion of a jigsaw test, celebrated seeing that her family were able to recognise and order the code structures presented as validation of the experiential, non-instructional approach (see appendix.learningmap).

 I also noted my own caution about overloading learners with shifting and competing goals.
 My concern hinged on the potential disorientation of the learner that imposed shifts of focus may provoke.
 As learners shift between different stages of creation the object of their activity shifts from the larger goal of making an engaging game to a narrower goal of implementing a game design pattern to narrower still of completing one of several actions to complete the implementation of a GDP.